 One way to reduce the mental and physical load during the Christmas season is preparing Christmas cookies in September.
-In this post, I’ll show you how to prepare Christmas cookies in September.
-And enjoy calm in December.
+In this post, I’ll show you how to prepare Christmas cookies ahead of time.
+And enjoy more calm in December.

 Trying to bake Christmas cookies has been quite a source of stress for me.
 Frankly, I can’t handle the never-ending bits of dough which have to be rolled out over and over.
 So, for a few years, I skipped it altogether.